Non-random segregation of chromosomes: Plants

 The Leucopogon juniperinus is triploid, and of its 3 chromosome sets only two mate during meiosis I. The univalents of the third set are distributed directionally, and unlike dog roses in both sexes.
 Pollen meiosis here, as in related species (Tribus Stypheleae) is associated with inequivalent cell division: Three of the four daughter nuclei assemble at one end of the initially still undivided pollen mother cell and form three small cells there, which subsequently do not develop further.
 Thus, only one of the meiosis products gives rise to a pollen grain, and this is mostly haploid as a result of the directional segregation of the univalents in meiosis I, i. e. the univalents are eliminated from the pollen nucleus here not by lagging but by a directional distribution.
 In the embryo sac mother cell, on the other hand, they all migrate towards the micropyle with a greatly increased probability and thus preferentially enter the oocyte.
 Although the directional distribution in this species is by no means 100% in both sexes and therefore results in many aneuploid gametes, it is effective enough to allow high fertility.

 The South American sweetgrass Andropogon ternatus is also triploid, and during meiosis one set of chromosomes remains unpaired.
 In anaphase I, the univalents in both sexes remain between the segregating half-bivalents and form their own third nucleus, which is included in one of the two daughter cells.
 In female meiosis, this is the daughter cell facing the micropyle.
 Thus, in agreement with the two plant species discussed previously, the univalents are allocated directionally to the micropylar side.
 However, since here the embryo sac is formed at the other end of the tetrad facing the chalaza, this results in the elimination of the univalents from the inheritance.
-The compensation for this is done by the pollen, in that apparently only those pollen grains which arise from the dinucleate meiocytes and are therefore diploid, develop normally and become fertile.
+The compensation for this is done by the pollen, in that apparently only those pollen grains which arise from the binucleate meiocytes and are therefore diploid, develop normally and become fertile.